PixelBooty/Command-Daemon/README.md

 * services : Array of sevices optional, see service options.
 * cli : Array of cli options see 'npm command-line-args' for details on cli objects.
 * execute : Function( BootStrapper ), method if no services are used to execute service.
+* target: Default target to be used.
+* environments: Array of types of environments to allow to be targeted.
+Defaults to and array of "production, test, and development".

 Service Options
 ===============
 * name : String, name of the service, when services are not used the name of the default service is daemon.
 * debugOnly : Will only start/stop the node when in debug mode.
-* pushDebug : Boolean default true, Passes process instance to this service rather then creating a spawn.
+* pushDebug : Passes process instance to this service rather then creating a spawn.
-* captureInput : Boolean default false, Passes process instance input to service, recommended this is only set for one service, and pushDebug is off.
+* captureInput : Passes process instance input to service, recommended this is only set for one service, and pushDebug is off.
 * execute : Method that executes to start the node service.
+* group : Name of the group that will be targeted with the command.

 Basic Use
 =========